-We talk with lots of people looking to buy real estate investment properties in Baltimore and surrounding areas.
+We talk with lots of people looking to buy real estate investment properties in Central Maryland and surrounding areas.
 Some of them know what they’re doing… and some of them are still in the learning process.

 When you really boil it down… evaluating a real estate deal is a pretty simple process.
 If you’re looking to buy real estate as an investment, wholesale properties, hold them for rent… whatever, one of the most important parts is buying it right (i.e. – not overpaying).